-Spotted Wing Drosophila.
+Spotted Wing Drosophila

 Spotted Wing Drosophila (SWD) (also known as Drosphila suzukii, Fig 18) is a new invasive fruit fly that looks superficially like your every day vinegar fly Drosophila melanogaster of genetics fame.
 The name comes from the spots at the end of the wings in the male.
 Note the female SWD lacks these spots.
 Female vinegar flies typically lay eggs in damaged and/or overripe fruit.
 On the other hand, female SWD have very robust ovipositors and will lay their eggs in ripe, marketable fruit leading to damage and contamination with maggots.

 Research by several of us in the eastern US indicates that SWD females will lay eggs in some thinner-skinned cultivars of grape but overall, SWD does not seem to be a major issue as a direct pest for most cultivars.
 We do have more concerns about its potential, along with other fruit flies, in causing and spreading sour rot.
-Sour rot is a more appropriate topic for Wayne Wilcox's spring Opus but I did want to highlight the role of Drosophila fruit flies.
-Based on research led by Megan Hall, a recently graduated PhD student with Wayne, we have good evidence that several species of Drosophila fruit flies, including SWD, are important in spreading and enhancing sour rot symptoms for susceptible varieties.
+Sour rot is a more appropriate topic for the plant pathologists but I did want to highlight the role of Drosophila fruit flies.
+Based on research led by Megan Hall, a recently graduated PhD student with former Cornell grape pathologist Wayne Wilcox, we have good evidence that several species of Drosophila fruit flies, including SWD, are important in spreading and enhancing sour rot symptoms for susceptible varieties.
 Indeed, because SWD populations tend to explode in August and September, they very likely have exacerbated sour rot issues since their arrival in our area.
 Several factors are involved in determining risk of sour rot including cultivar (tight clustered cultivars seem more prone to sour rot), the year (warm and wet conditions favor disease development), fruit phenology (ripening fruit with Brix around 15 or more), fruit injury due to bird or insect damage, and presence of fruit flies.
-When factors align to promote sour rot, we have good data showing that applying an insecticide targeting fruit flies can significantly reduce incidence and severity.
+When factors align to promote sour rot, we have good data showing that applying an insecticide targeting fruit flies can significantly reduce incidence and severity (see "Defining and Developing Management Strategies for Sour Rot")